Fiat Panda review - Engines, performance and drive

 The City button on the dash is also handy as it lightens up the steering – so much so that you can make light adjustments with one finger – and makes squeezing in and out of tight gaps in town much easier.
 It feels rather remote, though - so it's best avoided in normal driving and saved for parking.

 The Panda handles well on the open road, too, but sadly the engines can struggle.
 It’s a shame, as their lack of refinement means rivals like the Hyundai i10 and Volkswagen up! have a distinct advantage on longer motorway journeys, especially when compared to more affordable petrol-powered versions of the Fiat.
 The diesel was a little better in this regard, but you'll only be able to find this on the used market these days.

 The Panda engine line-up used to comprise two petrols and a diesel, but an update in 2019 saw the range pared back to the 1.2-litre petrol alongside a new 1.0-litre three-cylinder petrol Mild Hybrid, while the Panda 4x4 and Cross 4x4 use the 0.9-litre Twin Air unit.
 The 1.2-litre was subsequently dropped in 2020 leaving the mild-hybrid as the range mainstay.

 While the TwinAir model is the fastest in the line-up, you still shouldn’t expect earth-shattering performance from its 84bhp.
-Fiat claims 0-62mph in 12.7 seconds and a top speed of 102mph, while the turbocharger provides more mid-range grunt than other engines in the line-up.
+Fiat claims 0-62mph in 12.7 seconds and a top speed of 102mph, while the turbocharger provides more mid-range grunt than the mild-hybrid.

 If you’re eyeing up a used Panda, the old 68bhp 1.2-litre petrol engine needs to be worked hard, and at motorway speed it sounds thrashy.
 It’s also pretty slow, with a 14.5-second 0-62mph time.
-The 1.0-litre Mild Hybrid model delivers 69bhp, but is a touch slower from 0-62mph and has a top speed of only 96mph.
-Its primary focus is to deliver a model with improved emissions, which it does at 126g/km.
+The current 1.0-litre Mild Hybrid model delivers 69bhp, but is a touch quicker with a 13.9-second 0-62mph time and a top speed of 102mph that matches the 4x4.
+Its primary focus is to deliver improved emissions, which it does at 126g/km.